Become a Frogwatcher

 As a FrogWatcher, most of our species’ data is recorded through auditory mating calls during their breeding season.
 This is when you are most likely to hear frogs and toads during the season but not guaranteed to see anything.
 As with all wildlife, we encourage community members to observe and not disturb our amphibian friends.

 In Rhode Island and surrounding New England area, we typically hear breeding calls starting in March through September.
 We challenge FrogWatchers to go out in the field once per week to listen depending on weather.
-We ask that all FrogWatchers complete a minimum of 4 observations throughout the season.
+We ask that all FrogWatchers complete a minimum of 4 observations throughout the season, though more is always better!

 Yes!
 FrogWatch can be a great way to introduce children to our Rhode Island amphibians and their importance.
 To involve a classroom or student group, the teacher or scout leader would complete the FrogWatch training.
-(While you can view the videos as a group, only the registered adult will be a certified FrogWatcher) Once trained, the teacher will be responsible for verifying and inputting all data collected by students.
-Check out our teacher resources for how you might be able to incorporate FrogWatch, even if you can’t take your kids out after sunset.
+Once trained, the teacher will be responsible for verifying and inputting all data collected by students.
+Check out our teacher resources for how you might be able to incorporate FrogWatch, even if you can’t take your students out after sunset